moorepants/learn-multibody-dynamics/tmt.rst

 Evaluate the equations of motion
 ================================

-We can check to see if these dynamical differential equations are the same as the ones we found with Kane's Method by evaluating them with the same set of numbers we used before.
+Now we can check to see if these dynamical differential equations are the same as the ones we found with Kane's Method by evaluating them with the same set of numbers we used in :ref:`Numerical Evaluation`.
+The input values were:

 .. jupyter-execute::